falue/elisas_synchronotron/README.md

 Run this with [processing.org](http://processing.org/download) or standalone when compiled on mac/win/linux/raspberry pi.

-This was intended to run on raspberry pi 3, but may run on raspberry pi 4?
+This was intended to run on raspberry pi 3.
+Raspberry pi 4 does not work (yet) because: [GPIO issues](https://github.com/falue/elisas_synchronotron/issues/1) ([related issue of processing](https://github.com/benfry/processing4/issues/807)) and [autostart issues](https://github.com/falue/elisas_synchronotron/issues/2)

 When not on Raspberry Pi with GPIO pins and 4 connected rotary encoders, set `GPIO_AVAILABLE` to `false` and `DEBUG` to `true`.